 Historic downtown Hendersonville offers southern hometown charm with unique local shops, museums, and restaurants.

 Check out the 1905 copper-domed courthouse topped with a six-foot statue of “Lady Justice”.
 Then explore the local attractions that are all within walking distance:

 Start your Bearfootin’ Art Walk at the Visitors Center to find 21 full-size whimsically painted bears scattered throughout downtown from May to October.
 Come fall, the bears are auctioned off to support local charities.

-For over 60 years, the area has been home to the State Theatre of North Carolina, offering Broadway-quality entertainment.
-What began with a few summer performances is now a nine-month season of Broadway musicals, comedy and drama staged in an intimate 250-seat theater.
-Before the show, enjoy savory Southern smoked barbecue served up at Hubba Hubba Smokehouse located adjacent to the theater.
+For over 80 years, Hendersonville has been home to the State Theatre of North Carolina.
+What began with a few summer performances is now a nine-month season of Broadway musicals, comedies, and dramas staged in an intimate 250-seat theater.

 Before the show, go next door for some savory southern smoked barbecue at Hubba Hubba Smokehouse.

 Poet, historian, author, and lecturer, Carl Sandburg spent the final 22 years of his remarkable life at his estate, Connemara.

 Guests can tour the house (circa 1838), which displays furnishings of Sandburg’s residence from 1945-1968, including his 12,000-book library.
 This national historic site just outside of Hendersonville includes five miles of trails, a barn, and close-up encounters with the descendants of Mrs. Sandburg’s champion dairy goats.

 Five miles from downtown Hendersonville, Jump Off Rock provides a panoramic view of the Blue Ridge and Pisgah Mountain ranges.